Ensono/amido.github.io/docs/testing.md

 These are reusable components that can be used for any Javascript consumer setup with pact-js.

-We are using Jest to wrap pact-js in order to create the interactions and generate the Pacts for the webapp as a consumer.
+We are using Jest to wrap pact-js to create the interactions and generate the Pacts for the web app as a consumer.
 Following the examples on [pact-js](https://github.com/pact-foundation/pact-js).

 There is full documentation for how contract testing works available on the [Pact website](https://docs.pact.io/how_pact_works).

-A global 'provider' variable is setup in the [pactSetup.ts](./utils/pactSetup.ts) file.
+A global 'provider' variable is set up in the [pactSetup.ts](./utils/pactSetup.ts) file.
 Then the [pactTestWrapper.ts](./utils/pactTestWrapper.ts) ensures each test file will have the provider setup for them.